-

 Lot numbers can be scanned into a sales order, manufacturing batch, or other document using the standard barcode.

 EBMS allows the user to scan a Lot Number into EBMS in the same way as an inventory item ID.
 This feature gives the user the ability to scan product into a sales order using a single Lot Number barcode rather than scanning an inventory ID along with another barcode for the lot number.
 The software will prompt the user if duplicate Lot Numbers exist with different inventory IDs.
-Review Barcodes & POS Tools Overview for setup and scanning details.
+Review Barcodes and Inventory Scanners Overview for setup and scanning details.

 Automatically Selecting Lots